 Wild turkeys, long known for their presence in Staten Island, have been rounded up by USDA Wildlife Services and slaughtered.
 The contract between USDA Wildlife Services and South Beach Psychiatric Center cost taxpayers $16,000 to kill approximately 120 turkeys, but nothing has been accomplished!
 Dozens if not hundreds of turkeys still roam the area.

 The situation has been allowed to aggravate for the past decade, and while there isn't an overnight solution, preventing people from feeding these birds, and curbing the growth of their population by oiling eggs have not even been given a chance.
-With the help of a generous donation from Wendy Neu, HSUS's Brian Shapiro negotiated the relocation of 28 turkeys to Catskill Animal Sanctuary where they will live out their lives, demonstrating that we are willing to go to great lengths to work out a solution.
+We hope that some actions are taken before another contract is taken out to slaughter these turkeys.
+There's no doubt the slaughters could have been avoided, and still can be.

 More information is available on our website www.goosewatchnyc.com

 - New York State Department of Environmental Conservation